Faraja17/Faraja17/README.md

 - 👋 Hi, I’m Faraja Thompson.
 - 👀 I’m interested in becoming a Full Stack Developer.
-- 🌱 I’m currently learning HTML, CSS, Bootstrap, JavaScript.
+- 🌱 I’m currently JavaScript, data structures and algorithms,  and the command line.
 - 💞️ I’m looking to collaborate on hack-a-thons, TA positions.
 - 📫 How to contact me: farajakthompson@gmail.com